ashokkrish/spatialEpisim/README.md

 ## Overview

-**spatialEpisim** is an open-source platform-independent browser-based interface for tracking the spatial spread of an infectious diseases (ex: COVID-19, Ebola, Measles etc.).
+**spatialEpisim** is an open-source platform-independent browser-based interface for tracking the spatial spread of infectious diseases (ex: COVID-19, Ebola, Measles etc.).

 Run the app on Shinyapp.io server by clicking <http://spatialepisim.shinyapps.io/spatialepisim>